2020 World Rally Championship: Summary

 The Citroën World Rally Team had committed to entering two full-time entries instead of three, continuing the policy they introduced in 2019.
 Sébastien Ogier and Esapekka Lappi were under contract to lead the team's crews until the team announced that they would withdraw from the championship with immediate effect.
 Citroën cited Ogier's decision to leave the team as the reason for withdrawing, but pledged support for independent teams competing with the R5 variant of the Citroën C3 WRC in the championship's support categories.
 The company also expressed a willingness to sell or rent their C3 WRCs to teams looking to compete in the sport's premier category.

 Toyota Gazoo Racing WRT featured an entirely new line-up in 2020.
 Sébastien Ogier and Julien Ingrassia replaced Ott Tänak and Martin Järveoja, while Elfyn Evans and Scott Martin were recruited from M-Sport Ford WRT.
-Reigning World Rally Championship-2 Pro champions Kalle Rovanperä and Jonne Halttunen made their competitive début in Toyota's third car.
+Reigning WRC2 Pro champions Kalle Rovanperä and Jonne Halttunen made their competitive début in Toyota's third car.
 Toyota entered an additional two cars for Jari-Matti Latvala and Takamoto Katsuta on a part-time basis.
 Katsuta contested all of the European rallies under the Toyota Gazoo Racing name while Latvala planned to contest two events—with further starts depending on his budget—as an independent entrant.
 Former Toyota Gazoo Racing driver Juho Hänninen became Latvala's co-driver, replacing Miikka Anttila.
-Anttila moved to the World Rally Championship-3, partnering Eerik Pietarinen.
+Anttila moved to WRC3, partnering Eerik Pietarinen.
 Kris Meeke remained under contract with the team, but stepped back from full-time competition.

 M-Sport Ford WRT continued their policy of entering two crews on a full-time basis and a third crew contesting selected rounds.
 Teemu Suninen and Jarmo Lehtinen were retained, while Esapekka Lappi and Janne Ferm replaced Evans and Martin in the team's second car.
 Gus Greensmith and Elliott Edmondson, who contested three rounds of the 2019 championship with the team, contested an expanded programme in 2020.

-Reigning World Rally Championship-2 champions Pierre-Louis Loubet and Vincent Landais made their debut in a World Rally Car in Estonia.
-Loubet was set to combine his World Rally Championship programme with a factory-supported drive in the World Rally Championship-2, but was unable to do so.
+Reigning WRC2 champions Pierre-Louis Loubet and Vincent Landais made their debut in a World Rally Car in Estonia.
+Loubet was set to combine his World Rally Championship programme with a factory-supported drive in WRC2, but was unable to do so.
 Ole Christian Veiby made his World Rally Car debut in Monza, taking over Loubet's i20.